Musawick/WebProject/MainWeb/readmesaki.txt

-upload ur code in this directory. ill get the templates ready in templates.
+upload ur code in this directory.
+EDIT app.py! ill get the templates ready in templates.